gardehal/react-chook/README.md

 # Chook

 A React website for recipes and general dinner planning.
-"Chook" is a combination of "chef" and "cook", and also happens to be a slang term for chicken.
+"Chook" (tʃʊk) is a combination of "chef" and "cook", and also happens to be a slang term for chicken.
 Considering the double O's, the name has a chance of becoming a famous internet company, according to Gwyneth Paltrow; "successful internet companies have double O's in their name".

 ## Usage (Windows)